EthanSK/Hardware-Verification-Coursework/README.md

 ## Verification Plan

 We wrote a verification plan outlining the steps we plan on testing and verifying.
+It is in `VerificationPlan.pdf`

 ## Modifications